Prvncodz/WebDevProjectsInPhone/README.md

 Welcome to my journey into **web development**, where every project you see here has been created and uploaded using **only my mobile phone**.

-I don’t have a PC yet.
+I didn’t have a PC.
-So i just started coding in phone
+So i just started coding in phone.

 ---